St Mary’s, Kington

 TRAVEL: There is a regular bus service from Hereford, Leominster and Llandrindod Wells.
 For travellers by car the Church lies off the A44 on the west side of the town.
 For walkers the church lies on the Offa’s Dyke Path and Kington is at one end of the Mortimer Trail.

-Car parking on the north side, a disabled parking on south side, W.C., and ramp are available.
+There is car parking on the north side, a disabled parking space on the south side near the flat entrance, and a W.C. (not adapted for disabled people).
 Wheelchair available on request.
 For further information visit thekingtonparishes.org.uk